ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 3. The in-editor window scene weapon will be completely "empty" having almost no visible parts at first--only the gizmos for the weapon and the trigger.

-    1. If you do not see anything at all in your scene, try pressing "V" to toggle the visibilty of these gizmos.
+    1. If you do not see anything at all in your scene, try pressing "V" to toggle the visibility of these gizmos.

-    2. The look of the weapon can be made from any CORE primitaves and shapes--there is a whole category of weapon parts that you can put together to make whatever you like!
+    2. The look of the weapon can be made from any CORE primitives and shapes--there is a whole category of weapon parts that you can put together to make whatever you like!

         This model should all be contained in a group, and this group should be made a child of the weapon by dragging the folder onto the weapon.